-Typhoon Khanun recovery efforts
+Typhoon Khanun Recovery Efforts

 |1

-This work, Typhoon Khanun recovery efforts [Image 19 of 19], by Cpl Alora Finigan, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Typhoon Khanun Recovery Efforts, by Cpl Stephen Holland, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT